xbru1/cs141-final/README.md

 - [Maven Assembly Plugin](https://maven.apache.org/plugins/maven-assembly-plugin/): to make building to a .jar easier

 # Final Note
 Only the commit history starting from 6/13/2026 is present.
-Before that date, I had already been working on this in an entirely local Git repository, but the metadata of that repository got corrupted, causing the commit history before that date to be lost.
+Before that date, I had already been working on this in an entirely local Git repository.
+The metadata of that repository got corrupted, causing the commit history before that date to be lost.
+All code remained intact though, so no other work was lost.